-- 1. Caseworkers must complete the following, as soon as they receive travel and transportation activity requests that don't fall within the Prudent Parenting Guide DCYF CWP 0078 publication.
+- 1. Caseworkers must complete the following, as soon as they receive travel and transportation activity requests that don't fall within the Prudent Parenting Standards, per the Prudent Parenting Guide DCYF CWP 0078 publication.

 - 1. Approve requests only if travel or transportation activities for clients are related to preventing, making, or supporting an out-of-home placement and part of the child or youth's case plan.
 Clients include:

 - 1. Children or youth

 - 2. Parents or guardians of children or youth

 - 3. Relatives and suitable others

 - 4. Prospective adoptive placements

 - 5. Licensed or unlicensed caregivers

 - 2. If requests are approved: